msaljuk/cds_converter/README.md

 A PDF to Excel Converter for US College/University Common Data Sets

 ### Prerequisites
 To run this app, you will need to have Python3 and pip installed on your local machine.
-You will need to have a [Java JDK](https://www.oracle.com/java/technologies/javase-jdk14-downloads.html) installed since one of the modules requires it.
+You will also need to have a [Java JDK](https://www.oracle.com/java/technologies/javase-jdk14-downloads.html) installed since one of the modules requires it.

 ### Running the App